AWC-Springfield Chapter Celebrates 40 Years in 2017

 We know three of the four other founding members – Delores Story Kaufmann, chief public information officer, State Office of Education (and our first chapter president); Francine Richards, a publications editor at Sangamon State University; and Nancy Severa Zimmers, (still a member of the chapter) who had moved from her job at Northwestern University in Evanston and was job hunting.

 In its second year, 1978-79, the Springfield chapter had 15 members and another 30-some people on the mailing list.
-The members were (two affiliations are not known) – Kitty Behof, Jeff Brody and Mike Kienzler, State Journal-Register; Steve Eckert, WAND-TV; Fletcher “Bud” Farrar, Illinois Times; Christina Fenner, Capital Machinery; Ann Gillies (the chapter’s second president) and Linda Prather, WICS-TV; Imogene “Jeff” Hall, Lincoln Land Community College; Delores Story Kaufmann, State Office of Education; Tari Marshall, Illinois Information Service; Suzanne Muckensturm; Francine Richards, Sangamon State University; and Nancy Severa Zimmers, SIU School of Medicine.
+The members were – Kitty Behof, Jeff Brody and Mike Kienzler, State Journal-Register; Steve Eckert, WAND-TV; Fletcher “Bud” Farrar, Illinois Times; Christina Fenner, Capital Machinery; Ann Gillies (the chapter’s second president) and Linda Prather, WICS-TV; Imogene “Jeff” Hall, Lincoln Land Community College; Delores Story Kaufmann, State Office of Education; Tari Marshall, Illinois Information Service; Suzanne Muckensturm, Illinois State Geological Survey; Francine Richards, Sangamon State University; and Nancy Severa Zimmers, SIU School of Medicine.

 Men Often AWC Members